LaputanMachines/website/README.md

 ## Miscellaneous Minutiae
 ### Documentation and Commit Syntax
 Commits should begin with a capital letter and should never end with a period.
 A good example of a commit message would be `$ [ch##] [d|k] This is a commit message`.
 While periods at the ends of commit messages is _technically_ fine, it looks aesthetically displeasing in GitHub.
 Using a `[ch##]` labels the commit as a contribution to a ClubHouse ticket.
-Using a `[d|k]` indicates whether the contribution was towards a _dead_ ticket (i.e. one that was already resolves) or a _killed_ ticket (i.e. one that was already closed/archived).
+Using a `[d|k]` indicates whether the contribution was towards a _dead_ ticket (i.e. one that was already resolved) or a _killed_ ticket (i.e. one that was already closed/archived).

 ---